oroinc/documentation/book/data_api.rst

 .. caution::

-    PATCH is not safe operation.
-Collisions from multiple PATCH requests may be dangerous because some patch formats need to operate from a known base-point or else they will corrupt the resource.
-Clients using this kind of patch application should use a conditional request (e.g. GET resource, ensure it was not modified and apply PATCH) such that the request will fail if the resource has been updated since the client last accessed the resource.
+    PATCH is not the safe operation.
+Collisions from multiple PATCH requests may be dangerous because some patch formats need to operate from a known base point or else they will corrupt the resource.
+Clients using this kind of patch application should use a conditional request (e.g. GET a resource, ensure it was not modified and apply PATCH) such that the request will fail if the resource has been updated since the client last accessed the resource.